 In the first calendar year of doctoral study, every Ph.D. student, in consultation with his or her adviser, shall form an early research committee consisting of the adviser and two other faculty members.
 The student should consult with committee members early in the first year to obtain agreement on the nature of the project.
 Committee members are expected to provide counsel as the early research project develops.
 Whenever extended work with a faculty member is anticipated, the student should arrange for independent study credit.
-Prior to writing the qualifying exams, the doctoral student must be near the completion of course work and must have completed the Early Research Requirement.
-Written verification of the completion of the Early Research Requirement must be on file in the Student Academic Affairs Office.

-Before the formation of the Early Research Oral Examination Committee, the student shall formally present to his or her committee a written and oral report on the early research project.
+The student shall formally present to his or her committee a written and oral report on the early research project.
 All three members of the committee must approve the work as satisfying the early research requirement for the Ph.D., and they should sign the Early Research Requirement form.
-At this time the completed Early Research Requirement form should be filed with the department.
+The completed Early Research Requirement form must be filed in the department and the Student Academic Affairs Office.